 “I love the aesthetics of flappers and speakeasies, and the idea of female social emancipation taking off in such a spirited way through androgyny, partying and flirtation.”

 You have become a successful illustrator in a short period of time.
 What have been the major forces behind this success?

 After university I was very lucky to get my first real-world commission working on a children's book with Moon Design & Build.
 The combination of realising my own capability as well as the encouragement I received from the lovely people within the company really helped give me the confidence to throw myself in at the deep end of the freelance swimming pool.
 I owe a lot to the support of my family and friends who have been so crucial in keeping me going through moments of self doubt.
 I'm very much still in the early stages of building my career, but staying positive seems very important.
 You never know what opportunity is just around the corner!

-Tell us about your favourite collaboration/project so far.
+Tell us about your favourite collaboration or project.